smolijar/protocat/website/docs/wiki/metadata.md

 In the service handler you can access it from `call.metadata` for reading.

+`call.metadata` is the original `Metadata` instance.
+Sometimes it is too verbose.
+You can use `call.meta` for simple object access!

 ## Initial metadata

 Initial metadata sent to client on each call.
 Along with trailing metadata has the role of HTTP response headers.